cs1302uga/cs1302-ce02/README.md

 ## Questions

 In your notes, clearly answer the following questions.
-These instructions assume that you are logged into the nike server.
+These instructions assume that you are logged into the Odin server.

 **NOTE:** For each step, please provide in your notes the full command that you typed to make the related action happen along with an explanation of why that command worked.
 Some commands require multiple options.